jdormaar/SQL-Project-1/cleaning_data.md

 ### STEP 1: Getting Oriented with the Data.

+#### Title and Naming consistency:

-Consistent naming conventions were first established with the column and table names for simpler interactions with the data.
-Tables were titled with snake case, which is the simplest format for PGAdmin as well.
-An example query of this series on full_visitor_id column for all_sessions below:
+Consistent naming conventions were established first by changing the column names to match the format of the tables names.
+Snake case is the simplest format for working with PGAdmin, and so it was chosen when creating the table titles.
+An example query of how column names were changed is given for the full_visitor_id column (was previously fullVisitorId) for all_sessions below:

-_ALTER TABLE to RENAME COLUMN HEADING_:
+_SQL ALTER TABLE - RENAME COLUMN_:

 ```sql
 -- Rename column headings for consistency to snake case.